Coleman Legal LLP Logo

 April 26, 2017

-Epilim (Sodium Valproate) Birth Defects
+Epilim Sodium Valproate Birth Defects

-Dr Mahmoud Zureik, the scientific director of France’s ANSM, found that the risk of major birth defects was globally four times higher in children born to a woman treated with Valproate for epilepsy, when compared to women who did not receive the drug:
+Dr Mahmoud Zureik, the scientific director of France’s ANSM, found that the risk of significant Sodium Valproate congenital disabilities was globally four times higher in children born to a woman treated with Valproate for epilepsy, when compared to women who did not receive the drug: “The study confirms the very important teratogenicity of Valproate.
+Around 3,000 major malformations are particularly high.”

 Epilim use in Ireland

 Epilim has been licensed for use in Ireland since 1983 to treat epilepsy and bipolar disorder.
-The FACS Forum – which includes the Disability Federation of Ireland, Epilepsy Ireland, the Organisation for Anti-Convulsant Syndrome Ireland, the Migraine Association of Ireland, Shine, the Genetic and Rare Disorders Organisation, and the Medical Research Charities Group – estimates that 400 infants may have been born here with foetal valproate syndrome as a result.
+The FACS Forum, which includes the Disability Federation of Ireland, Epilepsy Ireland, the Organisation for Anticonvulsant Syndrome Ireland, the Migraine Association of Ireland, Shine, the Genetic and Rare Disorders Organisation, and the Medical Research Charities Group, estimates that 400 infants may have been born here with Sodium Valproate birth defects resulting in foetal valproate syndrome.
+It is also believed to have been taken by thousands of pregnant women in the UK.

-What is Foetal Valprote Syndrome?
+What is Foetal Valproate Syndrome?

 • Symptoms of this disorder may include spina bifida, distinctive facial features, and other musculoskeletal abnormalities.

-Symptoms of Foetal Valprote Syndrome
+Symptoms of Foetal Valproate Syndrome

-• underdeveloped nails of the fingers and toes;
+• Underdeveloped nails of the fingers and toes;

-• dislocation of the hip; long, thin fingers and toes (arachnodactyly);
+• Dislocation of the hip; long, thin fingers and toes (arachnodactyly);

-• overlapping fingers and toes; separation of the rectus muscle of the abdominal wall (diastasis recti);
+• Overlapping fingers and toes; separation of the rectus muscle of the abdominal wall (diastasis recti);

-• absence of the first rib; a condition in which the urinary opening is on the underside of the penis (hypospadias);
+• Absence of the first rib; a condition in which the urinary opening is on the underside of the penis (hypospadias);

-• abnormalities of the heart; softening of the windpipe (tracheomalacia);
+• Abnormalities of the heart; softening of the windpipe (tracheomalacia)

-• and/or a club foot.
+• And/or a club foot.

 Related Articles